MSc Molecular Techniques in Life Science

-The degree project is carried out during the last semester of the programme, and involves the student working on a research topic related to the subject in the curriculum.
-The project is carried out in a research group at Karolinska Institute, KTH Royal Institute of Technology, Stockholm University, Science for Life Laboratory, or in any other internationally recognised university or research institute or industry (Harvard Medical School and University of Oxford are two examples from previous years).
+The degree project is carried out during the last semester of the programme and involves the student working on a research topic related to the subject in the curriculum.
+The project is carried out in a research group at Karolinska Institute, KTH Royal Institute of Technology, Stockholm University, Science for Life Laboratory, or in any other internationally recognised university or research institute or industry (Harvard Medical School and the University of Oxford are two examples from previous years).
 Molecular mechanisms of exercise effects on cancer, Use of conditional Generative Adversarial Networks (GANS) for introducing lesions to mammogram data of healthy individuals, Cryo-EM identification of plant cytosolic ribosome associated protein, and Modulation of B cell autoimmunity in experimental Myasthenia gravis with tolerogenic nanoparticles are some examples of the wide variety of degree projects.

 Find out what students from the programme think about their time at KTH.

 Faculty and research

 Karolinska Institutet , KI, is the largest institution for medical and biomedicine education and research in Sweden.
 It is ranked as one of the best universities within its field and placed 40 among all universities in the THE World University Rankings 2019.
 Teachers engaged in courses within the programme and given by KI are all active researchers in basic or clinical research.

 Stockholm University hosts one of the largest faculties of Science in Sweden, and the programme teachers are active researchers in bioinformatics, biophysics, biochemistry, and molecular biology.
-The Stockholm University faculty at SciLifeLab have developed a number of widely used research tools, including projects such as Pfam , Pcons , and GROMACS .
+The Stockholm University faculty at SciLifeLab have developed several widely used research tools, including projects such as Pfam , Pcons , and GROMACS .